vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/mariadb-backup.md

 ## Deploy MariaDB Using Helm

-For this demonstration purpose, we use Helm to deploy MariaDB using Helm on source cluster, and upload data to it.
+For this demonstration purpose, we'll use Helm to deploy MariaDB using Helm on source cluster, and upload data to it.

 1. Create a new namespace `maria-db1` on source cluster for deploying the MariaDB Galera cluster.
 1. Deploy MariaDB Galera using Helm by running the following command: